Frequently Asked Questions

-Find out the dates of this year’s exams (timetable)?
+How do I find out the dates of this year’s exams?

-How do I make changes to a candidates' personal details?
+Can I make changes to a candidate's personal details?

-You can make changes to your registered candidates' personal details as long as these details are accurate and the proper identification is provided to support this change.
-If you have any other queries relating to this process please e-mail:
+You can make changes to your registered candidate's personal details as long as these details are accurate and the proper identification is provided to support this change.
+If you have any queries relating to this process please e-mail:

 How do I check key dates for submission of entries?

-The calendar of key dates for submission of entries is available on our Operational Help Centre.
+The current calendar of key dates for submission of entries is available from our Operational Help Centre.